apache/mxnet/docs/python_docs/python/tutorials/performance/backend/mkldnn/mkldnn_quantization.md

   accuracy_criterion:
     relative: 0.01
   exit_policy:
-    timeout: 0 # end on the first configuration that meet the accuracy criterion
+    timeout: 0
   random_seed: 9527
 ```

 We are using the `basic` strategy, but you could also try out different ones.
 [Here](https://github.com/intel/neural-compressor/blob/master/docs/tuning_strategies.md) you can find a list of strategies available in INC and details of how they work.
 You can also add your own strategy if the existing ones do not suit your needs.

+Since the value of `timeout` is 0, INC will run until it finds a configuration that satisfy the accuracy criterion and then exit.
+Depending on the strategy this may not be ideal, as sometimes it would be better to further explore the tuning space to find a superior configuration both in terms of accuracy and speed.
+To achive this, we can set a specific timeout - how long (in seconds) do we want INC to run.

 For more information about the configuration file, see the [template](https://github.com/intel/neural-compressor/blob/master/neural_compressor/template/ptq.yaml) from the official INC repo.
 Keep in mind that only the `post training quantization` is currently supported for MXNet.